Create exclusions for Dynamic Search Campaigns

 Instructions to add negative keywords

 You can add negative keywords to your Dynamic Search Ad campaign just as you'd add them to any other campaign.
 Even though Dynamic Search Ads don't use keywords, negative keywords factor in when Dynamic Search Ads appear to potential customers.
-Learn how to Add negative keywords to Search Network campaigns.
+Learn how to Add negative keywords to campaigns.